Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 about adding custom NetEvents to our game?

-In theory, you can hope that the game you are reverse engineering has a NetEvent that's reading a large string, or is making use of TNL's ByteBuffer.
+In theory, you can hope that the game you are reverse engineering has a NetEvent that's reading a large string, or is making use of TNL's `ByteBuffer`.
 You'd be able to hook the NetEvent's `process` function and implement some custom client logic that unpacks the string into a custom data structure.
 However, this is, in practice, hacky to implement on both client & server side, and might be off limits for some games.